Ericsson/CodeCompass/docker/README.md

 After navigating to this directory you can use the build scripts with the commands below.

-:warning: When using Docker to build CodeCompass it is very important to have the following filesystem layout:
+:warning: When using Docker to build CodeCompass it is very important not to modify the following filesystem layout:

 ```
 ...